zapzombies/zap-commons/README.md

 # zap-commons (Readme is under development)
-This repository is contains commonly used classes in our project
+This repository is contains commonly used classes in our project.
+It will also contain public API documentation, including custom MythicMobs configuration information.

 ## Setup
 What you will need